-When it comes to Digital Commerce this couldn’t be more true and in fact every time your business receives an order is indeed a “moment of truth” both for your consumer’s customer experience, as well as the profitable health of your business.
+Every time your business receives an order is a “moment of truth” both for your consumer’s customer experience, as well as the profitable health of your business.
+The clock is ticking: can you meet the customer's delivery expectation while maximizing your margin?

 If you’re managing your Digital Ecosystem properly, there should be no doubt that the product ordered is actually in stock within your internal facilities or wider external inventory network.
 If this is often not the case, you and I should have a different conversation on how to quickly and easily fix that problem!